Medium-Term Management Plan

 (Cost of sales ratio:FY2020 54.0%→ FY2023 51.2%)

-• Continued response to cost increases due to external factors
+• Continue responding to cost increases stemming from external factors

 • Continued review of quality management system